- Uses diving waves, refractions and reflections together to reduce dependence upon very long offsets and provide high-fidelity velocity models

 - High-resolution deep velocity updates translate to improved subsurface images and robust reservoir characterization

-The figure below has the technical name of being the 'sensitivity kernel' for FWI.
-Written formally, it shows the sensitivity of the FWI misfit function to the perturbation of a specific parameter, in this case the velocity being derived from field shot gathers.
-In simpler terms, it shows where the velocity model is updated for a particular source-receiver offset (5 km here) using two types of FWI solution: 'Transmission FWI' which uses diving waves and refractions to provide velocity model updates and 'Reflection FWI' which uses reflections to provide velocity model updates.
+The figure below has the technical name of the 'sensitivity kernel' for FWI.
+Written formally, it shows the sensitivity of the FWI misfit function to the perturbation of a specific parameter, in this case, the velocity is derived from field shot gathers.
+In simpler terms, it shows where the velocity model is updated for a particular source-receiver offset (5 km here) using two types of FWI solution: 'Transmission FWI' which uses diving waves and refractions to provide velocity model updates, and 'Reflection FWI' which uses reflections to provide velocity model updates.

-The left and right versions of this figure appear similar but they are not.
-First, let us examine what is different for transmission FWI and reflection FWI.
+This figure's left and right versions appear similar but are not.
+First, let us examine what is different between transmission FWI and reflection FWI.
 Heuristically, it is obvious why transmission FWI requires extremely long offsets to provide reasonably deep velocity updates: The 'banana' transmission FWI kernel only affects the velocity model in this example for quite shallow depths.
 Velocity updates at larger depths will require much longer offsets.
 In contrast, reflection FWI clearly provides much deeper velocity updates for the same offset.